 There are many technical defenses to the use and operation of radar and lidar devices that are useful in court to help the client get charges dismissed or reduced.

 Attorney Yeargan recommends in some cases that clients get a Speedometer Calibration of the vehicle from a reputable mechanic.
 The calibration may be done by a mechanic who has a dynamometer.
 It is recommended when the vehicle is older than five years, has high mileage, and/or the speed of the stop was very high.
 The Speedometer Calibration is a notarized statement that explains what the speedometer displays at certain measurable speed intervals: 40 mph, 50 mph, 60 mph, 70 mph, etc. This will indicate whether there was a discrepancy between the vehicle speed measured by the officer and the actual speed the car was traveling.
-It is good mitigation evidence and may help the case get dismissed or significantly reduced to a lesser offense!
+It is good mitigation evidence and may help get the case dismissed or significantly reduced to a lesser offense!
 Advanced Automotive in Chantilly, Virginia does a good job with vehicle calibrations.